aldoso/my-webstarter-kit/README.md

 -live server: autoreload and cross-device syncronization -Bootstrap 4 Template
 -SASS workflow
--component workflow: mix multiple .js files into a single bundle.js files (webpack) -compiling es6 to browser-compatible JavaScript (webpack)
+-component workflow: mix multiple .js files into a single bundle.js files (gulp or webpack) -compiling es6 to browser-compatible JavaScript (webpack)

 -- to add features from Web Starter Kit
+-add minify / uglifiy css and js
--add minify
+-add minify for html in /dist

 HOW IT WORKS
 -index.js from scripts controls the index.html